The semiclassical zeta function for geodesic flows on negatively curved manifolds: Proof of the main theorems (1): Theorem

 \subsection{Lower bound for the density of eigenvalues}

-To complete\footnote{As we noted in Remark \ref{rem:mero12}, we actually have proved discreteness of the spectral set of the generator $A$ only on the region $\Re(s)>-\chi_0+\tau$ and $|\Im(s)|\ge s_0$.
-We will prove that this is true for the region $\Re(s)>-r\chi_0/4$ in Section \ref{sec:zeta}.} the proof of Theorem \ref{th:spectrum}, it is enough to prove the following lower bound on the density of eigenvalues of the generator $A$.
+To complete\footnote{As we noted in Remark \ref{rem:mero12}, we actually have proved discreteness of the spectral set of the generator $A$ only on the region $\Re(s)>-\chi_0+\tau$ and $|\Im(s)|\ge s_0$ for some large $s_0$.
+We will see that this is true for the region $\Re(s)>-r\chi_0/4$ in Appendix \ref{sec:zeta}.} the proof of Theorem \ref{th:spectrum}, it is enough to prove the following lower bound on the density of eigenvalues of the generator $A$.

 \begin{Proposition} For any $\delta>0$, there exist constants $C_0>1$ and $\omega_0>0$ such that, for $\omega_*\in \integer$ with $|\omega_*|\ge \omega_0$, it holds

 \end{Proposition} \begin{proof} For $\omega_*\in \integer$, we consider the rectangle